- Admissions Calendar & Audition Schedule

 - Students are expected to audition with a prepared monologue.
 That means it should be memorized and rehearsed.

-- Choose a poem or spoken word that you can relate to and enjoy performing – gender roles in the plays below are solely for guidance – students may choose whichever role they feel most comfortable with.
+- Student should choose a poem/spoken word that you can relate to and enjoy performing – gender roles in the plays below are solely for guidance – students may choose whichever role they feel most comfortable with.

-- Apply the advice above given for the monologue.
+- Student must apply the advice above given for the monologue.

 Audition Play/Monologue List

 |Dark at the Top of the Stairs||William Inge||X|

 |The Diary of Anne Frank||Frances Goodrich, Albert Hackett||X|

 |The Glass Menagerie||Tennessee Williams||X|

 |Our Town||Thornton Wilder||X||X|